Gluten Free For Good

 Oh my gosh, it’s a self-perpetuating cycle.

 Although I took a rather convoluted, gender-driven journey to get here, I want to stress the importance of balancing blood sugar (glucose) and hormones when it comes to women’s health.
-Those two things form the foundation for radiant energy, stable emotions and better stuff in your jewelry box – both pleasant memories and shiny things.
+Those two things form the foundation for radiant energy, stable emotions, and better stuff in your jewelry box – both pleasant memories and shiny things.

 To function optimally, the body must maintain blood sugar levels within the proper ranges.
-Extreme fluctuations cause roller-coaster hormones, which can lead to hissy fits, dish tossing and crying jags.
+Extreme fluctuations cause roller-coaster hormones, which can lead to hissy fits, dish tossing, and crying jags.
 It also leads to all kinds of health problems down the road.
 We can avoid the drama by keeping glucose and hormones in balance.
 That starts with nutrition and exercise.
 Yoga is my preferred form of movement-induced, hormone balancing (pun intended).
 Here are my food favorites.

 Melissa’s top 10 super-foods for women (in no particular order)